apioo/fusio-tools-vscode/README.md

 * `fusio.login`

-  Asks for the endpoint url and user credentials to obtain an access token.
+  Uses the credentials from the settings to authenticate the user.
 * `fusio.logout`

   Revokes an active access token and removes any locally stored tokens.